 Types of Web Hosting

 This is the most common and affordable web hosting available.
-This is the recommended hosting for all the beginners or if your website has a low amount of traffic.
+This is the recommended hosting for all beginners or if your Website has a low amount of traffic.

-Most of the people go with shared hosting in the beginning.
+Most people go with shared hosting in the beginning.
 All of the websites are hosted on the same web server.

-The biggest disadvantage of shared hosting is if there is any faulty code or a website has a technical problem then your website may also face some problems.
+The biggest disadvantage of shared hosting is if there is any faulty code or a website has a technical problem, then your Website may also face some problems.

-There are 2 other types in the shared hosting.
-One is Linux shared hosting and the other Windows shared hosting.
+There are two other types of shared hosting.
+One is Linux shared hosting, and the other is Windows shared hosting.

-You should go with Linux web hosting as it supports everything you need unless your website is made on Windows technologies such as ASP, .NET, Microsoft Access and Microsoft SQL Server (MSSQL).
+You should go with Linux web hosting as it supports everything you need unless your Website is made on Windows technologies such as ASP, .NET, Microsoft Access, and Microsoft SQL Server (MSSQL).

-Costs: Shared hosting is affordable and doesn’t cost you much.
+Costs: Shared Hosting is affordable and doesn’t cost you much.
 You can get shared hosting from around $3 to $10 per month.

 Best Suitable for: Beginners and most of the startups

 VPS stands for Virtual Private Server.
-It comes when you want to upgrade from shared hosting but still doesn’t want to buy your own dedicated server.
+It comes when you want to upgrade from shared hosting but still don’t want to buy your own dedicated server.